Good Clusterings Have Large Volume: Preliminaries

-A proof is given in \cite{Barnes1992} and with more technical details in \cite{Hwang1998}.
-We call a clustering $C$ that corresponds to a vertex a \textbf{vertex clustering}.
-Condition $(iii)$ states linear separability of the clusters of a vertex clustering with separation directions $a_{ij} := a_j - a_i \in \R^d$ and right hand sides $\gamma_{ij} := \alpha_i - \alpha_j$ for all $i,j \in [k]$.
+A proof is given in \cite{Barnes1992} and, with more technical detail, in \cite{Hwang1998}.
+We call a clustering corresponding to a vertex of $\mathcal{P}^{\pm}$ a \textbf{vertex clustering}.
+Condition $3$ states linear separability of the clusters with separation directions $a_{ij} := a_j - a_i \in \R^d$ and right-hand sides $\gamma_{ij} := \alpha_i - \alpha_j$ for all $i,j \in [k]$.
 This implies the existence of a separating power diagram.
+This property can alternatively be derived from the observation that computation of an optimal constrained LSA corresponds precisly to linear optimization over the corresponding single-shape partition polytope $\mathcal{P}^{=}$ (see \cite{Borgwardt2010}).

-If the scalars $\alpha_1,\dots,\alpha_k$ additionally satisfy conditions $(i)$ and $(ii)$ then the resulting separation fulfills some further extraordinary properties: For example, if two clusters satisfy $s^- < \abs{C_i}, \abs{C_j} < s^+$, then $C_i$ and $C_j$ are ``$0$-separable'' \cite{Aviran2002}, in particular they can be separated by a hyperplane containing the origin.
-Any vector $a \in \interior(N_{\mathcal{P}^{\pm}}(w(C)))$ can be chosen to construct suitable $\alpha_1,\dots,\alpha_k$ such that the properties of Proposition \ref{boundedshapevertexcharacterization} are satisfied \cite{Barnes1992}.
-This gives the following corollary \cite{Borgwardt2010, Happach2016}.
+If the scalars $\alpha_1,\dots,\alpha_k$ additionally satisfy conditions $1$ and $2$, then the resulting separation fulfills some additional properties.
+For example, if two clusters satisfy $s^- < \abs{C_i}, \abs{C_j} < s^+$, then $C_i$ and $C_j$ are ``$0$-separable'' (see \cite{Aviran2002}), in particular they can be separated by a hyperplane containing the origin.
+Any vector $a \in \interior(N_{\mathcal{P}^{\pm}}(w(C)))$ can be chosen to construct suitable $\alpha_1,\dots,\alpha_k$ such that the properties of Proposition \ref{boundedshapevertexcharacterization} are satisfied, c.f. \cite{Barnes1992}.